 If you like New York pizza, then Danny’s Pizzeria (located at Manatee Avenue and 75th Street W) is the way to go.
 Danny grew up in New York, and worked in New York pizza places starting at age 14.
 His passion for good New York pizza really shows in every bite, and after I found out his approach, I realized that his pizza can only be a result of a deep knowledge of what makes New York pizza great.
 It really comes down to the water, which is why he not only invested in a top of the line water filtration system, but he also uses ice water to make the dough.
 Why ice water?
 Because tap water in New York comes out cold, while tap water in Florida comes out warm.
 The dough and the sauce are made daily, and as an avid New York pizza fan, it’s the best I’ve had outside of New York.
 The wings are also great, especially if you like crispy wings.
 My favorite flavor is the mango habanero.

-If you’re into Chicago pizza, Joey D’s is the place to go (located on the corner of Cortez and 14th Street W).
+There are now two really good Chicago pizza options in Bradenton.
+In previous years, I’ve recommended Joey D’s (located on the corner of Cortez and 14th Street W).
 They’ve got all of the Chicago favorites — a Chicago dog, Italian beef, Italian sausage, and of course the deep dish pizza.
-My only advice for their stuffed pizza is that you either have a lot of people with you, or you have fridge space wherever you’re staying.
 The pizza comes with four toppings, all stuffed inside.
-Here is a picture, for your craving enjoyment.

 Darwin’s Brewery – This is located across the street from McKechnie Field, on 17th avenue.
 Darwin’s is my favorite of the two breweries near McKechnie, as their beer is incomparably better than the options at Motorworks.
-They will sometimes have a food truck parked in front of the brewery, giving a place to grab some food while you drink.
+They added their own food truck in the last year, giving some food options while you enjoy your beer.
+My favorite from the truck is the pork tacos.

 The Salty Dog – I’d file this under “Things to only try once”.
 The Salty Dog is a restaurant on City Island, between Longboat Key and St. Armand’s.
 It is most famous for a hot dog called “The Salty Dog”.
 This hot dog is deep-fried, and covered with four types of cheese, bacon, fried onions, fried mushrooms, and sauerkraut.
 You can choose your toppings, or you can get the works.
 Also, you better have nothing to do the next day.